revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary><b>Show Answer</b></summary>

-There are two basic scope of variable are in python.
+There are two basic scope of variable in python,
 <ol><li>Global variables</li>
     <li>Local variables</li>
   </ol>
 <ul>
 Global variable:

-  * Global variable are those which are not defined inside any function and have a global scope.
+  * Global variables are those which are not defined inside any function and have a global scope.

 Local variable: